 - Describe your engineering interests and career plans.
 How you became interested in engineering, what interests you about your major, your plans after graduation, and what you hope to do with your engineering degree.

-Please note that once you begin the scholarship application, you must complete it.
-You will not be able to partially complete the application, save it, and return to it later.
+Please note that once you begin the scholarships application, you must complete it.
+You will only be able to edit it up until May 31 and after that time, you will not be able return to edit it later.

 We strongly encourage students to complete the Free Application for Federal Student Aid (FAFSA) as many engineering scholarships have a financial need requirement.

-For best consideration, please submit your application by the priority deadline of Friday, May 31, 2019.
+For best consideration, please submit your application by the priority deadline of May 31st each year.

 Dreamkeepers Emergency Assistance Grant